mnlagrasta/perl-app-automaton/README.md

 Here is a commented example of an IMAP plugin:

-    automatan email: # name, can be anything unique within it's section
+    automaton email: # name, can be anything unique within it's section
       bypass: 1 # OPTIONAL; if true, this plugin will be skipped, defaults to false
       type: IMAP # plguin type: This is how it finds the plugin code, case sensitive
       delete: 0 # OPTIONAL; if true, messages will be deleted after reading, defaults to false